Fates of Ruin by Jo-Anne Tomlinson

 Jahna struggles with her biracial identity as her unfamiliar Narcean heritage continues to surface along the journey.
 She is a strong female lead, but vulnerable enough to gain sympathy.

 I love Lilac because she subverts a trope I would like to see extinct: the sexy ninja trope.
 You know, the 90-pound supermodel in tight leather and heels who takes down six marines and whose hair—which she didn’t even bother to put into a ponytail—looks like she just walked out of a salon rather than a fist fight.

 Lilac, however, is a muscular brute of a woman described such that I totally believe she can rip a man in half with her bare hands.
 She sweats, belches, and gets covered in mud.
 She keeps her hair pulled back in braids and wears practical footwear.
 I adore her.

 In the earlier version of this book, Silko fell into another trope I despise: the wussy academic.
 We’ve all seen the four-eyed geeks who have to take a puff from their inhalers before squeaking out a line of comic relief.
-As a sapiosexual, it’s my duty to point out that statistically , people with a high IQ are in better physical condition than those with a lower IQ.
+Being married to an engineer, I like to point out that statistically , people with a high IQ are in better physical condition than those with a lower IQ.

 Fortunately, as the author aged up her characters, Silko gained more of a backbone.
 He is still a physical weakling—a nice contrast to Lilac, and a logical result of his obsession with books—but he speaks his mind more and uses his intelligence as the weapon it is.
 This first book in the series suggests a strong growth arc for him, so I’m okay with him starting out as a coward.
 This type of physically weak smart guy, I can handle-one with potential for growth and whose role in the plot goes beyond comic relief.